Stetson International Environmental Moot Court Competition - North America Regional

 American University Washington College of Law, Washington, DC

-For details about the competition including the problem and competition rules, please visit the Stetson Law International Environmental Moot Court Competition website.
+For more information about the 2014-2015 competition generally, see the Stetson Law International Environmental Moot Court Competition website!

 Opening Reception and Registration

-Welcome to the Atlantic Regional of the Stetson IEMCC!
+Welcome to the North America Regional of the Stetson IEMCC!
 WCL is pleased to be hosting you for this exciting competition.

 Schedule of Competition

 Upon conclusion of the Finals, there will be a short awards ceremony.
-In order to ensure that participants needing to fly back to their cities can do so, this will end no later than 4:30pm and we anticipate it will be over by 4pm.
-Awards will be given to the winners of the North American Regional as well as for Best Memorial and Best Oralists for various parts of the competition.
+Awards will be given to the winners of the North America Regional as well as for Best Memorial and Best Oralists for various parts of the competition.

 There are many options for accommodation in the Washington, DC area.
-We have arranged for a special rate at the Courtyard by Marriott in Chevy Chase.
+We will be arranging a special rate at the Courtyard by Marriott in Chevy Chase.
 It is one of the closest hotels to the Washington College of Law, as it is located one metro stop away.
 More details about the rate will be available soon and sent to the team contacts.

 Getting to the Washington College of Law